Geothermal Energy Jobs

 Direct use and district heating

 District heating roles involve managing pipe networks, heat exchangers, and customer connections rather than turbines and generators.
 You are operating infrastructure similar to municipal water systems but carrying 60-90°C water across kilometres.
-Maintenance techs inspect pipelines, diagnose leaks, and manage seasonal load variations.
-The work is less remote than power plant operations — district heating serves cities — but requires deep knowledge of hydraulic systems, heat pump integration, and urban infrastructure.
+Maintenance technicians inspect pipelines, diagnose leaks, and manage seasonal load variations.
+The work is less remote than power plant operations - district heating serves cities - but requires deep knowledge of hydraulic systems, heat pump integration, and urban infrastructure.

 Ground-source heat pumps: the semantic confusion

 Ground-source heat pumps (GSHP) are called "geothermal" in North America but work on a completely different principle.
 They circulate fluid through shallow loops (1 to 200 metres) to extract low-grade solar heat stored in the ground, then use a heat pump to upgrade it for space heating.
 This is NOT the same as deep geothermal.
 A GSHP installer digs trenches, lays pipe, connects heat pumps, and sizes systems for individual buildings.
 It is closer to HVAC work than to geothermal engineering.
-Pay is lower — €2,000-€3,500/month in the Netherlands, $78,000/year in the US — but the market is vast and grows with every building electrification mandate.
+Pay is lower - €2,000-€3,500/month in the Netherlands, around €3,400/month median in Germany - but the market is vast and grows with every building electrification mandate.

 For this article, when we refer to "geothermal jobs," we mean deep geothermal: power generation, district heating, reservoir engineering, and drilling.
 Heat pump installers are a separate (and much larger) workforce.

-Indonesia is the largest single employer, with 5,200 direct professional workers and roughly 870,000 indirect jobs across the supply chain — a high multiplier driven by the country's ambition to become the world's largest geothermal producer by 2030.
+Indonesia is the largest single employer outside Europe, with 5,200 direct professional workers and roughly 870,000 indirect jobs across the supply chain - a high multiplier driven by the country's ambition to become the world's largest geothermal producer by 2030.
 The United States has approximately 8,870 geothermal employees, concentrated in California and Nevada.
-Iceland's energy sector anticipates 20,000-25,000 new job openings over the next decade, many in geothermal, as the country expands renewable energy exports.

 Geothermal sites sit where geology dictates.
 Indonesia's 127 active volcanoes are often in mountainous jungle.
 Kenya's Olkaria is at high altitude in the Rift Valley.
 Iceland's geothermal fields are in volcanic zones that can be snowed in for months.
-Turkey's frontier EGS projects are testing wells in remote eastern provinces.
+Turkey's newer EGS projects are testing wells in remote eastern provinces.
 These are not commuter jobs.

 Office-based roles - reservoir engineers modelling subsurface flow, project developers negotiating land leases, electrical engineers designing grid connections - avoid most of the fieldwork but still require site visits.
 Even the best-paid engineering positions involve time in remote locations, often under tight project deadlines.